RedTuna/mysolr/docs/user/userguide.rst

 Stats
 -----

-:attr:`~mysolr.SolrResponse.stats` attribute is just a shorcut to stats result.
-So it is not parsed and has the format that Solr sends.
+:attr:`~mysolr.SolrResponse.stats` attribute is just a shortcut to stats result.
+It is not parsed and has the format sent by Solr.

 Highlighting
 ------------

-Like stats :attr:`~mysolr.SolrResponse.highlighting` is just a shorcut.
+Like stats, :attr:`~mysolr.SolrResponse.highlighting` is just a shortcut.

 Concurrent searchs
 ------------------

-As mysolr is using requests, it is posible to make concurrent queries thank to requests.async ::
+As mysolr is using requests, it is posible to make concurrent queries thanks to requests.async ::

     from mysolr import Solr